 As for the way in which this classic came about, its actual compiler was the highly realized Arya Asanga.
 To realize the meaning of the extensive and profound Mahayana classics on far-reaching discrimination (prajnaparamita, the perfection of wisdom), Asanga understood that he would have to rely fully on our guiding light Maitreya.
 Moved by this necessity, he meditated for many years and finally, when he developed true love for all beings, he was able to actualize this exceptional Buddha-figure.
 Maitreya actually appeared before him.
 Through the force of Maitreya's compassionate extraphysical powers, Asanga was then miraculously transported to the joyous Buddha-field Tushita, and there he listened to the stages of the profound and extensive Mahayana paths from Maitreya himself.
 When he reappeared on our southern island world, Asanga revealed The Five Dharma Texts of Maitreya.
 Such a description comes from the grand tradition of the learned Indian masters.

 Of The Five Dharma Texts of Maitreya, it seems that Asanga publicly taught only A Filigree of Realizations, A Filigree for the Mahayana Sutras, and Differentiating the Middle from the Extremes.
-Later, he concealed The Furthest Everlasting Continuum and Differentiating Phenomena and Their Actual Nature as hidden treasure texts (terma).
+Later, he concealed The Furthest Everlasting Continuum and Differentiating Phenomena and Their Deepest Nature as hidden treasure texts (terma).
 Masters could teach them only inside a stupa relic monument from these treasure texts and not speak of them outside.
 So it has been said.
 Several eye-opening translators in Tibet seem to have translated these classics during the earlier transmission period.

 A Filigree of Realizations, which, as I just mentioned, constitutes one of The Five Dharma Texts of Maitreya, makes clear the stages of realization of both what is hidden and what is obvious in The Mother (Prajnaparamita) Sutras, namely far-reaching discrimination, and is a remarkable, excellent explanation.
 Corrected of anything wrong, it is extremely broad and extensive - a truly remarkable explanatory work.
 As for its philosophical view or outlook on reality, in certain places it indicates the ultimate point according to the Prasangika-Madhyamaka position, although basically, of course, it explains [from the Svatantrika-Madhyamaka viewpoint] in terms of the ways of practice of three families of disciples.
 Thus, it is something extremely extensive.

 The Furthest Everlasting Continuum explains in the manner of the ultimate Madhyamaka view of reality, whereas A Filigree for the Mahayana Sutras and the two Differentiating texts treat primarily the Chittamatra view.
-Some learned scholars have said that Differentiating Phenomena and Their Actual Nature is like a commentary on Buddha-nature as explained in The Furthest Everlasting Continuum, and so there is that way of discussing this text as well.
+Some learned scholars have said that Differentiating Phenomena and Their Deepest Nature is like a commentary on Buddha-nature as explained in The Furthest Everlasting Continuum, and so there is that way of discussing this text as well.